Jean-Luc Godard: Personal life and death

 Godard was married to two of his leading women: Anna Karina (1961–1965) and Anne Wiazemsky (1967–1979).
 Beginning in 1970, he collaborated personally and professionally with Anne-Marie Miéville.
 Godard lived with Miéville in Rolle, Switzerland, from 1978 onwards, and was described by his former wife Karina as a "recluse".
 Godard married Miéville in the 2010s, according to Patrick Jeanneret, an adviser to Godard.

 His relationship with Karina in particular produced some of his most critically acclaimed films, and their relationship was widely publicised: The Independent described them as "one of the most celebrated pairings of the 1960s".
 Filmmaker magazine called their collaborations "arguably the most influential body of work in the history of cinema."

 According to Karina, their relationship was tumultuous.
 Later in life, Karina said they no longer spoke to each other.

 Through his father, he was the cousin of Pedro Pablo Kuczynski, former President of Peru.

 In 2017, Michel Hazanavicius directed a film about Godard, Redoubtable, based on the memoir One Year After (Un an après; 2015) by Wiazemsky.
-It centers on his life in the late 1960s, when he and Wiazemsky made films together.
+It centres on his life in the late 1960s, when he and Wiazemsky made films together.
 The film premiered at the Cannes Film Festival in 2017.
 Godard said that the film was a "stupid, stupid idea".

 Agnes Varda's 2017 documentary Faces Places culminates with Varda and co-director JR knocking on Godard's front door in Rolle for an interview.
 Godard agreed to the meeting but he "stands them up".
 His nephew and assistant Paul Grivas directed the 2018 documentary Film Catastrophe, which included behind-the-scenes footage, shot on the Costa Concordia cruise ship by Grivas during the making of Film Socialism, of Godard working with actors and directing the film.
 Godard participated in the 2022 documentary See You Friday, Robinson.
 Director Mitra Farahani initiated an email exchange between Godard and Iranian filmmaker Ebrahim Golestan, with emailed text letters from Golestan and "videos, images, and aphorism" responses from Godard.

 At the age of 91, Godard died on 13 September 2022, at his home in Rolle.
 His death was reported as an assisted suicide procedure, which is legal in Switzerland.
 Godard's legal advisor said that he had "multiple disabling pathologies", but a family member said that "He was not sick, he was simply exhausted".
 Miéville was by his side when he died.
 His body was cremated and there was no funeral service.